-The project is located adjacent an arterial transportation corridor.
+The project is located adjacent to an arterial transportation corridor.
 The noise will not exceed existing travel noise generated.

-ULATION AND HOUSING. ee Project: Potentially Significant Impact (PSI) Potentially Significant Unless Mitigation Incorporated (PSUMI) Less Than Significant Impact (LTSI) No Impact (NI) either homes e substantial population growth in an area, directly (for example, by proposing new s and business) or indirectly (for example, gh extension of roads or other infrastructure)? neces ace substantial numbers of existing housing, sitating the construction of replacement ng elsewhere? neces ace substantial numbers of people, ssitating the construction of replacement ng elsewhere?
+II.
+POPULATION AND HOUSING. ould the Project: Potentially Significant Impact (PSI) Potentially Significant Unless Mitigation Incorporated (PSUMI) Less Than Significant Impact (LTSI) No Impact (NI) a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and business) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? \boxtimes c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?